 The maternal consumption of garlic, in general, is safe.
 However, some side effects may occur in specific conditions (12).

-- Colic: Garlic in excess is considered a gas-causing Thus, its maternal consumption is often associated with coliciXPeriodic and predictable crying episodes in infants for an extended period with no definitive cause in the baby.
+- Colic: Garlic in excess is to induce gas.
+Thus, its maternal consumption is often associated with coliciXPeriodic and predictable crying episodes in infants for an extended period with no definitive cause in the baby.
 Though there are not many clinical studies, it is observed that some babies become fussy and irritable when their mothers eat garlic.

 - Drug interaction: A nursing mother on blood thinners must consult a doctor before consuming garlic since it has anti-platelet effects.
 In some cases, this may lead to bleeding and other related complications (13).

 - Gastrointestinal issues: Some studies revealed that eating garlic in excess may lead to issues such as acidity, indigestion, nausea, vomiting, body odor, diarrhea, and gas formation.
 A very high intake of garlic might lead to liver damage, as well (14).

 The moderate use of garlic in your breastfeeding diet may mitigate the adverse effects.

 How To Include Garlic In Your Breastfeeding Diet?